ctu-mrs/ctu-mrs.github.io/docs/60-simulations/30-FlightForge/20-configuration.md

 # Configuration

 The FlightForge simulator is highly configurable.
 This page will guide you through the configuration options available to you.
-The configuration is done using the ROS package `mrs_uav_unreal_simulation`.
+The configuration is done using the ROS package `mrs_uav_flightforge_simulator`.
-The default configuration file is located in `mrs_uav_unreal_simulation/config/unreal_simulator.yaml`.
+The default configuration file is located in `mrs_uav_flightforge_simulator/config/flightforge_simulator.yaml`.

 ## Main Parameters

 ### Simulation and Clock Rates

 -   `simulation_rate`: Defines the rate at which the simulation runs in Hz.
-The default value is 250.0 Hz.
+The default value is 100.0 Hz.
 -   `clock_rate`: Sets the rate of the simulation clock in Hz.
-The default value is 250.0 Hz.
+The default value is 400.0 Hz.

 ### Realtime Factor